The Ultimate Fighter: Team Joanna vs. Team Cláudia Finale: Predictions & Analysis

 A few statistical edges stand out.
 Lee throws significantly more leather — a 0.5 sig. strike per minute gap.
 Lee is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Matthews has tighter striking defense, making opponents miss more often.

-**The Pick: Kevin Lee over Jake Matthews.** The model gives Lee a slight nod at 55% — this could easily go either way.
-Notably, the betting market has Lee at 44% implied while our model sees 55% — a 12-point disagreement that could signal value.
+The Pick: Jake Matthews over Kevin Lee.
+The model gives Matthews a slight nod at 55% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Li Jingliang vs Anton Zafir